Germany, Luxembourg, Belgium and Netherlands

 Springtime in Europe: such an amazing time to come visit and see the fields of tulips and other spring flowers in bloom!
 When trying to decide where to go for our time off in April, we considered seeing the famous tulip fields in the Netherlands, and decided it was perfect timing.
 Tulip season generally lasts for about a month each year from late March to early May, with the peak time being in mid-April.
 We opted to make this a mini road trip, flying into Frankfurt, Germany and then driving through SW Germany, Luxembourg, on to Belgium and finally ending in the Netherlands where we will catch our flight home.

 We hope you enjoy this itinerary where we explore German wine country, the castles and forests of Luxembourg, taste the Belgian chocolates, waffles and frites, and finally admire the fields of tulips and windmills in the Netherlands.
-Along the way we plan to find some off the beaten path placees, hike a few miles, and indulge in a 2 Star Michelin dinner.
+Along the way we plan to find some off the beaten path places, hike a few miles, and indulge in a 2 Star Michelin dinner.

-Denver - Dallas - Frankfurt, Germany: Rüdesheim and Cochem
+Travel day, Germany: Rüdesheim and Cochem

 Germany: Cochem and Rhine river towns, ending in Bernkastel-Kues